What is a Day Master?

 Is a strong Day Master better than a weak one?

-No. A "strong" Day Master means it has a lot of support from the rest of the chart.
+No. A "strong" Day Master means it has a lot of support from the surrounding elements in your chart.
 A "weak" one has less support.
-Strong charts tend toward independence and leadership.
+Strong charts tend toward independence and self-reliance.
 Weak charts tend toward collaboration and adaptability.
 Both can be highly successful.
-The label describes the chart's structure, not the person's potential.
+The label describes the chart's balance, not the person's potential.